fkkhalid05/azure-admin-security-labs/01-identity-access/README.md

 2. Created security groups to represent administrator and read-only roles.
 Users were added to groups so permissions can be managed centrally.
 3. Assigned RBAC roles to security groups at resource group scope to enforce least privilege access.

-4. Enabled MFA for admin accounts
+4. Enabled MFA for admin accounts: Enforced MFA for privileged admin accounts to reduce the risk of credential compromise.
 5. Tested least privilege access

 ## Security Considerations